dydxprotocol/v4-documentation/pages/validators/starting_the_network.md

 ## Ethereum RPC Endpoint

-For the chain to process bridge transactions from Sepolia Ethereum testnet, bridge daemon queries a Sepolia RPC endpoint for logs emitted by the bridge contract.
-By default, a node will use the demo Alchemy endpoint that has quite strict rate limiting and will cause bridge daemon to get rate limited.
+For the chain to process bridge transactions from Ethereum, Ethereum testnet, or other chain that supports the `eth_getLogs` RPC method, the bridge daemon queries an RPC endpoint for logs emitted by the bridge contract.
+By default, a node will use a public testnet endpoint that may have rate-limiting, low reliability, or other restricted functionality.

-For your node to successfully ingest bridge transactions from Sepolia, you can set up your own Sepolia endpoint and override the default by adding flag `--bridge-daemon-eth-rpc-endpoint <YOUR_SEPOLIA_ETH_RPC_ENDPOINT_HERE>` to the command you run when starting the node.
+For your node to successfully ingest bridge transactions from the relevant blockchain, you should use your own private RPC endpoint and override the default by adding flag `--bridge-daemon-eth-rpc-endpoint <YOUR_PRIVATE_RPC_ENDPOINT>` to the command you run when starting the node.

 ## Starting the Node